My mom called me last week. Frustrated. Nearly crying.

 Step 3: Paste on iPhone

-Go to where you want to paste the text.
+Navigate to the location where you’d like to paste the text.

 Your copied text appears instantly.